 “If you’ll let me explain—”

 “Ooooh,” Rosie says, her bubbling voice insufferably cheerful, “and when you were a little girl, you’d stomp your foot and scowl at anyone who annoyed you, just like that.”
-Two small protrusions extend out from her body and merge together as though she clapped her hands.
+Two small protrusions extend from her body and merge together as though she clapped her hands.
 She often did when living: a loud, self-satisfied clap followed all her worst evaluations and pronouncements.
+Mara no longer doubts the spirit’s identity.
 “Thought you would’ve grown out of it by now!”

-Mara stills her expression as best she can and reaches towards Saluria and Sillemon, less for their magic than for the warmth of holding it in her skin—their presence a surprisingly comforting thing, despite what Dot Hickmann says about demons.
+Mara stills her expression as best she can and indulges herself in reaching towards Saluria and Sillemon, less for their power than for magic’s warmth—their presence comforting despite their denial and Dot Hickmann’s warnings.
 The tingling heat helps steady her enough that Mara decides to ignore Rosie and plunge straight into the question.
 “There’s a girl.
 Benjamin.
 She’s pretty, she’s clever, she’s honest, she’s new.
 She thinks I’m pretty.
 And we can talk for ages—she’s the new schoolmarm and she reads.
 I’d like the panky.
 She does, too.”

 “I love you,” Benjamin said, her cheeks flushed, her hands flapping, her green eyes bright even in the flickering light of the burnt-down candle stubs on the windowsill, her bodice and neckline tugged low for Mara’s appreciation.
 “I love you, Mara.
 When you want to do things, I want them.
 Say when.”

 Benjamin knocked on Pa and Da’s door shortly after she arrived in Dead Horse Hill.
-Mara watched, entranced, as Benjamin introduced herself with a terrible curtsey, dropped her bonnet on the floor and, while flashing a goodly amount of creamy bosom in trying to retrieve it, bosom angled right at Mara, announced that Reggie—publican, mayor and font of all local knowledge—told her that some of the villagers communicate in sign language.
+Mara watched, entranced, as Benjamin introduced herself with a terrible curtsey, dropped her bonnet on the floor and flashed a goodly amount of creamy bosom in trying to retrieve it, bosom angled right at Mara.
+Only then did she announce that Reggie Sara—publican, mayor and font of all local knowledge—told her that some of the villagers communicate in sign language.
 “I’d be obliged if Masters Cassia or Jess or someone can teach me.
 So I can understand all the students.”
-Benjamin spoke with her eyes fixed on Mara, intense enough that even Da noticed and elbowed Pa out of the room.
-Mara found herself in the kitchen, showing a few common words, while Benjamin did her best to copy them and laughed like a snorting pig, swishing her hands and fingers, every time Mara corrected her.
+Benjamin looked right at Mara as she spoke the word “someone”, her gaze intense enough that even Da noticed and elbowed Pa out of the room.
+Mara found herself in the kitchen, demonstrating a few common words, while Benjamin did her best to copy them.

-On that wonderful, blissful morning, Mara Hill fell in love with Benjamin Lisabet, just as Mara Hill has fallen in love with nearly every other girl of age in and around the village.
-That night she placed her candle on the windowsill and prayed to the Sojourner that her love, so weak and fickle, remained true for the dream girl who knocked on her door, everything Mara ever thought to want in a wife and more besides.
+On that wonderful, blissful morning, Mara Hill fell in love with Benjamin Lisabet, just as Mara once fell in love with nearly every other girl of age in and around the village.
+That night, she placed her candle on the windowsill and prayed to the Sojourner that her love, so weak and fickle, remained strong and true for the dream girl who knocked on her door.

-It didn’t, because Mara Hill is a heartless witch claimed by Saluria and Sillemon, possessed of no ability to remain in love with the girl she yearns to bed.
-She looked across at Benjamin that night in the pub, hearing that precious declaration, fearing what must follow.
+It didn’t, because Mara is a heartless witch claimed by Saluria and Sillemon, unable to remain in love with the girl she yearns to bed.
+She stared at Benjamin that night in the pub, hearing that precious declaration, fearing what must follow.

-The love that flared in the kitchen, wild and heady, was nothing after that moment but lust and friendship.
+Their love sounds the death knell for hers; the passion that flared in the kitchen, wild and heady, faded after that moment to lust and friendship.

-Three weeks later, she took Dot Hickmann’s book to the graveyard and decided to become a sorcerer.
+A month after that cursed night, Mara took Dot Hickmann’s book to the graveyard in order to become a sorcerer.

 “Girl,” Rosie says, with a short, tired-sounding sigh, “when you got a girl like that, you bloody take her out behind the schoolhouse.
 So why are you talking to me?”

 “Ben said she loves me.”
 Mara hesitates, pressing the hairbrush’s bristles into her palm hard enough to hurt.
-Surely the fact that Saluria and Sillemon chose her explains all?
-“I loved her, at the start, but it doesn’t … it doesn’t last!
-I feel for a girl, everything, all at once, and it’s … like being drunk, all warm and wonderful and happy, and I love her so much, and then she tells me she loves me, because she thinks I love her, because I do at the beginning—flowers and kisses and hand-holding, the excitement and the bubbling, I yearn for all that, the way it’s more important than anything else in the world … and it’s gone.
-Nothing.
-Every girl, every girl, and if there’s any girl I should love, it’s Benjamin, but it’s gone, and I don’t know how to get it back!
-I want it for her!
-I want to love her like I did!
+“I loved her, at the start, but it doesn’t … doesn’t last!
+I feel for a girl, everything, all at once, and it’s … like being drunk, all warm and wonderful and happy, and I love her so much, and then she tells me she loves me, because she thinks I love her, because I do at the beginning—flowers and kisses and hand-holding, the excitement and the bubbling, I want all that, the way it’s more important than anything else in the world … and then it’s gone.
+Every girl, every girl, and if there’s any girl I should love, it’s Benjamin, but it’s gone, and I don’t know how to love again!
 I want to stop lying, stop pretending, because she deserves better, but I can’t bear to let her go, to see her with someone else.
-I want to love her like she loves me, and I can’t.
+I want to love her like she loves me and like I used to love her, and I can’t.
 I can’t.”

-So many awful words, bottled up inside for Mara’s adult life, spill out into the world like a flooded stream breaking the dam, and she sits, shaking, dizzy—but they’re there, truth indelible.
+So many awful words, bottled up for Mara’s adult life, spill out into the world like a flooded river breaking the dam.

 Hasn’t Mara suggested as much?
 “Of course!”